-It’s time to embrace new ways of being seen – and get comfortable and confident with this.
+It’s time to embrace new ways of being seen – and get comfortable and confident with it all.

 Although email is a solid way of announcing information, it’s not going to help you get your values, purpose or personality out there for colleagues, customers, partners, suppliers or your wider industry.
-Yes, up to date news and development need to be communicated – but it’s not the only thing you need to do to be seen.
+Yes, up-to-date news and developments need to be communicated – but it’s not the only thing you need to do to be seen.

-Social media is surprising leaders as a powerful tool for communication.
-This is the CEO of Sainsbury's Mike Coupe getting some praise:
+Social media is surprising otherwise shy-of-social leaders as a powerful tool for communicating with a variety of parties.
+This is the CEO of Sainsbury's Mike Coupe getting some praise for his early pandemic efforts on social.

-You should be making use of the free to use platforms available – Twitter, LinkedIn, Vimeo, email, your website, your intranet, Facebook.
+Make use of the free to use platforms such as Twitter, LinkedIn, Vimeo, email, your website, your intranet, Facebook.
 Essentially, wherever your people are, turn up there.

 It might mean using two, three, four of these platforms – but don’t guess this, ask your teams what their go-to social media apps are.

-Make use of the company page or closed group page to share information and engage with your people.
+Make use of the company page, or a closed group page, to share information and engage with people.
 It’s called SOCIAL media for a reason, and now is the time to be social with the people who look up to you as their leader.
 They crave this from you – don’t disappoint.

-You might not feel confident or particularly slick at this yet because you may have relied on marketing or PR support to carry this out for you, but you will get into the swing of it in a very short space of time.
-I know I did when I first started using social media in a more conscious way.
+In the past you may have relied on marketing, PR or comms support to carry this out for you, but you'll get into the swing of it in a very short space of time.
+If you don't feel confident or particularly slick at this yet - I know I didn't when I first started using social media in a more deliberate way - you'll find your 'voice' soon enough if you stick at it.

 My work hard once tip: you don’t have to drum up new ideas for every platform you use.
 Create content (that means write something, or record something, share something) and spread it across all your chosen platforms.

-So, start posting and sharing photos of you being you.
+This might be scary to some, but start by posting and sharing photos of you being you.
 That’s right - your hastily thrown together home office set up, your pet, a book you’re reading, you on the phone.
+It may seem shallow, fatuous, populist - but it works.

-Other ideas include: recording a short video message every week on a Friday, writing blog posts, posting something useful, sharing an article that’s interesting, ‘liking’ others’ videos/blogs/posts etc. and commenting to show that you’re engaged with what is going on.
+Other ideas include: recording a short video message every week on a Friday say, writing blog posts, posting something useful, sharing an article that’s interesting, ‘liking’ others’ videos/blogs/posts etc. and commenting to show that you’re engaged with what is going on.

 Take action now: write down your ideas for when you’re in the mood to record or write something.
 Schedule time for this activity, or you’ll forget about it and become lost to your staff.